metacpan/metacpan-cpan-extracted/distros/M/Mojolicious-Plugin-Cron/README.md

 could mean less and simpler installation/removing tasks.

-As an extension to regular cron, seconds are supported in the form of a sixth space sepparated field (For more information on cron sintax please see [Algorithm::Cron](https://metacpan.org/pod/Algorithm::Cron)).
+As an extension to regular cron, seconds are supported in the form of a sixth space separated field (For more information on cron syntax please see [Algorithm::Cron](https://metacpan.org/pod/Algorithm::Cron)).

 # BASICS